-What is frozen shoulder
+What is a frozen shoulder?

-The medical term adhesive capsulitis literally describes the condition where adhesive means sticky and capsulitis meaning inflammation of the joint capsule.
-It is thought that a lot of the symptoms are due to the capsule becoming inflamed and sticking, making the whole joint stiff and difficult to move.
+The medical term adhesive capsulitis literally describes the condition where adhesive means sticky and capsulitis means inflammation of the joint capsule.
+Symptoms may be because the joint capsule becomes inflamed and sticks.
+As a result, the whole joint becomes stiff and difficult to move.

-- Secondary - Which follows as a result of an event such as trauma, surgery or illness.
+There are two classifications of adhesive capsulitis.
+Primary adhesive capsulitis occurs with no significant reason for pain or stiffness.
+Secondary follows as a result of an event such as trauma, surgery or illness.

 The increased prevalence among diabetics (particularly insulin-dependent diabetics) may be due to glucose molecules sticking to the collagen fibres in the joint capsule, which causes stiffness.
 For this reason, diabetics are more likely to have both shoulders affected.
 Hormonal changes may be responsible for the higher incidence among women, particularly due to the increased prevalence around the menopausal period.